Road traffic control: Australia

 Traffic control is governed by the Australian Standard AS 1742.3 – 2009, and by State variations.
 Risk management is regulated under AS/NZS 4360:1999.
 Traffic controllers are required to wear high-visibility clothing which meets the Australian Standard AS/NZS 4602:1999.

 Personal safety is emphasised in all Australian training.
 This ranges from proper clothing to learning appropriate behaviour (for example, always face oncoming traffic).
-Clothing is considered part of PPE—Personal Protective Equipment—which includes steel-capped boots, sunscreen, broad-brim hats, gloves and sunglasses.
+Clothing is considered part of PPE—personal protective equipment—which includes steel-capped boots, sunscreen, broad-brim hats, gloves and sunglasses.

 The traffic control process usually starts with a traffic control plan.
 A traffic control crew may consist of one person running a simple diversion or closure of a cul-de-sac, up to multiple two- or three-person crews for a complex task.
 One example of such a complex task is the transport of very wide loads taking all available roadspace, over several kilometers, usually on an arterial road or highway.
 In these cases, the affected roads can be closed or contraflowed for the entire day, creating enormous disruption to motorists.
 Management of the event involves monitoring and closing all intersections, Stop/Slow to work traffic streams through partially closed intersections, and detours.
 The amount of signage required can be staggering, needing some hours to put in place.
 Normally a single two-person crew with one ute is sufficient for most jobs.

-Not all TC's are employed by dedicated traffic management companies.
+Not all TCs are employed by dedicated traffic management companies.
 Many construction companies and government authorities employ their own traffic management.
-In these cases, TC's will work in other capacities when traffic management is not required.
+In these cases, TCs will work in other capacities when traffic management is not required.

 Traffic control is generally not seen as a career for young people, but rather as a stop-gap while something better is sought.
-However, older people are often valued by employers for their life-experience, and find that the relatively light manual labour compensates for the discomforts and rigours of the job.
+However, older people are often valued by employers for their life experience, and find that the relatively light manual labour compensates for the discomforts and rigours of the job.
 There is a career path, but it is dictated by one's own ability and willingness to work.